The History Of Nannies

 Nannies have played an integral part in households for centuries but the history of nannies is somewhat blurred.
 Here at Nannytax we have explored the evolution of the nanny.
 Nannies have a long-standing history from the ancient times, through World War I, right up to the highly respected career it is today.

 The word nanny was coined in 1785 but nannies were around long before that, perhaps as early as 800 BC!
 Nannies were linked to social class during this time with many ancient Greek stories involving wet-nurses.
 Even the Bible references these nurses caring for babies immediately after their birth.

 Nannies in the early 1300s were known as ‘nursemaids’, ‘wet-nurses’ or simply ‘nurses’.
 Their role was to take care of the children of affluent homes as domestic servants.

 The term ‘nanny’ became separate from ‘nursemaids’ in the 1700s, beginning with the British Empire.
 Nannies reported to the ‘lady of the house’ and were often children themselves when first employed but they would stay for years to look after generations of the family down the line.
-Nannies would assist the maids of the house with general housekeeping and were educated so would act as a tutor until school-age.
+Nannies assisted the maids of the house with general housekeeping.
+They were often educated so would act as a tutor until the children were of school-age.
 Women at this time weren’t allowed to work so nannying appealed to many unmarried girls who wanted to live independently.
 The nannies weren’t usually paid but were compensated with food and a place to stay.

 Victorian era nannies oversaw the nursery in large homes and were viewed as senior domestic staff.
 The ‘Nursery maids’ reported to the nannies and weren’t as hands-on with the children.
 Similar to nanny agencies today, domestic service agencies started to become established and these provided nannies and training manuals to affluent homes.